oddcamp/frontend-manual/README.md

 ### jQuery

 While jQuery is a great library for querying and manipulating the DOM, it is sometimes easy to over-rely on it.
-It's ok to use it for larger projects, where a lot of jQuery's functionality is required, or when building quick prototypes, but we should refrain from using it whenever it's clear that ES6 would allow us to build the exact same functionality with very little code.
-If you're really only using jQuery as a selector, consider using [Sizzle](https://github.com/jquery/sizzle) instead.
+It's ok to use it for larger projects, where a lot of jQuery's functionality is required, or when building quick prototypes, but we should refrain from using it whenever it's clear that ES6 would allow us to build the exact same functionality with little code.
+If you're only using jQuery as a selector, consider using [Sizzle](https://github.com/jquery/sizzle) instead.

 Our suggestion is not to rely on jQuery for animations or transitions, if the same effects can be accomplished purely with CSS (using javascript for class toggling only).